kitnil/awesome/README.md

 - [anki-connect](https://github.com/FooSoft/anki-connect) - Anki plugin to expose a remote API for creating flash cards.
 - [blockstack-core](https://github.com/blockstack/blockstack-core) - The reference implementation of Blockstack
 - [awx](https://github.com/ansible/awx) - AWX Project
-- [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Python implementations of Machine Learning models and algorithms from scratch.
+- [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
+Bare bones Python implementations of Machine Learning models and algorithms with a focus on transparency and accessibility.
 Aims to cover everything from Data Mining techniques to Deep Learning.
 - [gedit-markdown](https://github.com/jpfleury/gedit-markdown) - Support for Markdown language in gedit
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of interesting, subtle, and tricky Python snippets.